Navigation

 The first calculator figures monthly automotive loan payments.
-To help you see current market conditions and find a local lender current Fairfield auto loan rates are published in a table below the calculator.
+To help you see current market conditions and find a local lender current Seattle auto loan rates are published in a table below the calculator.
 The second calculator helps you figure out what vehicle price you can afford for a given monthly loan payment.

 Use this calculator to estimate the vehicle price you can afford given a set monthly loan payment.
-To help you see current market conditions and find a local lender current Fairfield auto loan rates are published in a table below the calculator.
+To help you see current market conditions and find a local lender current Seattle auto loan rates are published in a table below the calculator.

 Whether you buy new or used, it's wise to get pre-approved for a loan before you ever step on a car lot.
 Go to your bank or credit union and ask the agent if you qualify for a loan and how much.
 The agent will check your FICO credit score and other obligations and provide you with an amount and interest rate.
 A FICO score can be between 300 and 850.
 The higher the score the lower the interest rate you will be offered.
 People with a bad credit history may pay interest rates that are more than double prime rates.
 You can also shop for auto loans online if you aren't concerned about where your personal information goes.
 Armed with a pre-approved loan you are now in control and have a choice to go with dealer financing or stick with your bank, whichever rate is lower.